Protecting Financial Data: Key Cybersecurity Awareness Training Modules for Finance

 Data Protection Essentials (Or "Stop Leaving Financial Records Where Anyone Can Find Them")

 Finance teams handle incredible amounts of sensitive data—from tax documents with social security numbers to earnings reports before they're public.
 This isn't just about avoiding a breach; it's about regulatory compliance and fiduciary duty.
+Cybersecurity for financial services must include rigorous data governance.

 What This Module Actually Needs to Cover: